thejerf/mtmap/README.md

 thing I can find to just putting this in the public domain.
 There are no restrictions on this use, not even an attribution restriction.

+# Version History

+* v1.0.1 - I found a bit of a corner case where if the key specifies an interface, and you explicitly set a `nil` into the map, it would panic on the attempt to retrieve it because the `nil` could not be type-casted back into the interface value.
+This fixes that so the normal, expected behavior of maps is maintained; a key can be empty, literally contain a `nil`, or contain any value the interface can represent.
+* v1.0.0 - Initial release.